Asparagus

-It was once classified in the lily family, like the related Allium species, onions and garlic.
-However, genetic research places lilies, Allium, and asparagus in three separate families—the Liliaceae, Amaryllidaceae, and Asparagaceae, respectively— the Amaryllidaceae and Asparagaceae are grouped together in the order Asparagales.
-Sources differ as to the native range of Asparagus officinalis, but generally include most of Europe and western temperate Asia.
-It is widely cultivated as a vegetable crop.

 Description

-Asparagus is a herbaceous, perennial plant growing to 100–150 cm tall, with stout stems with much-branched, feathery foliage.
-The 'leaves' are in fact needle-like cladodes (modified stems) in the axils of scale leaves; they are 6–32 mm long and 1 mm broad, and clustered four to 15 together, in a rose-like shape.
-The root system, often referred to as a 'crown', is adventitious and the root type is fasciculated.
+Asparagus is an herbaceous, perennial plant growing typically to 100–150 cm tall, with stout stems with much-branched, feathery foliage.
+It has been known to grow as long as 3.5 m.
+The 'leaves' are needle-like cladodes (modified stems) in the axils of scale leaves; they are 6–32 mm long and 1 mm broad, and clustered in fours, up to 15, together, in a rose-like shape.
+The root system, often referred to as a 'crown', is adventitious; the root type is fasciculated.

 The flowers are bell-shaped, greenish-white to yellowish, 4.5–6.5 mm long, with six tepals partially fused together at the base; they are produced singly or in clusters of two or three in the junctions of the branchlets.
 It is usually dioecious, with male and female flowers on separate plants, but sometimes hermaphrodite flowers are found.
 The fruit is a small red berry 6-10 mm in diameter, which is toxic to humans.